CruGlobal/give-web/README.md

   - `$event.purchase` - contains the order's details that are loaded for the thank you page
 - `radio-station-api-url` - Provides a URL path for fetching a list of radio stations in the donor's vicinity.
 If you plan to use this feature, contact Cru's Digital Products and Services (DPS) department ([help@cru.org](mailto:help@cru.org)) to have your URL domain whitelisted to interact with our API - *Optional*
 - `radio-station-radius` - Provides a radius (in miles) for fetching a list of radio stations in the donor's vicinity - *Optional*
-- `hide-spouse-details` - Hides the spouse detail line initially, and adds a link to toggle the spouse details.
-If you don't want this feature, do not add this attribute at all. - *Optional*
 - `hide-annual` - Hides the annual frequency option.
 If you don't want this feature, do not add this attribute at all. - *Optional*
 - `hide-quarterly` - Hides the quarterly frequency option.
 If you don't want this feature, do not add this attribute at all. - *Optional*